Founder, Michael Bond

 Before this work Michael spent a decade working as a government-certified specialist in the finance sector.
 This was based on early research work while in a new business start-up at Manchester University.

-Drawing on this financial experience and his life-long enthusiasm for technology design and innovation Michael has structured the Rumbler project to produce the 505 Sport Tank.
+Drawing on this financial experience and his life-long enthusiasm for technology design and innovation Michael has structured the Rumbler project to produce the 505 Sport Tank in a practical and profitable fashion parties.

 Having become concerned about the state of the world over the last twenty years Michael has been working to find answers to the fundamental problems of the environment and the world economy.
 Beginning long before the last recession and world banking crisis in 2008 Michael endeavoured to answer the questions of sustainable prosperity and technological solutions to the environmental crisis of air pollution and traffic congestion in modern cities.
 The Rumbler 505 Sport Tank is his answer to reducing air pollution with new vehicle and engine designs.
 It is the first step in a broader solution which he calls the Commonwealth Prosperity Plan (he’ll think of a better name later when he has time).